ASU-Vibe-Coding-Centre/mcp-learning/advanced/06-integration-patterns/README.md

-# Module 05: Integration Patterns
+# Module 06: Integration Patterns

+> **Advanced Content** - This module contains in-depth, comprehensive material.
+New to MCP?
+Start with the [simplified learning path](../../01-introduction-quickstart/) for a beginner-friendly introduction.

 Welcome to real-world MCP integration.
 In this module, you'll learn how to connect your MCP servers to actual AI applications, debug effectively, and implement production-ready integration patterns.